-Who This is Article for 01
+Who is This Article for 01

 What You Learn 01

-Does This Sound Like You?
+Does This SoundLike You?
 02

 The Real Problem 02

 Who We Are 03

 Shift 1: Identify What You Need to Build Before You Build It 04

 Shift 2: Stick to the Plan When Building Skill Profiles 11

-Shift 3: Use Them or Lose Them: Start Using the Skill Profiles 13
+Shift 3: Use Them or Lose Them: Start Using the Skill Profiles

 Client Case Study: Large Financial Institution 15

 The Key to Results is Action 16

-WHO THIS IS ARTICLE FOR
+WHO IS THIS ARTICLE FOR

-This article is for HR professionals (e.g., HR business partners, organizational effectiveness managers, work design experts, hiring managers) who want to improve the transparency and objectivity of how successful performance is defined for roles across their organization so that they can effectively hire, engage, and keep the right people in the right roles.
+This article is for HR professionals(e.g., HR business partners, organizational effectiveness managers, work design experts, hiring managers) who want to improve the transparency and objectivity of how successful performance is defined for roles across their organization so that they can effectively hire, engage, and keep the right people in the right roles.